 Why do I always wake up feeling more tired than when I went to sleep?

 OSA, obstructive sleep apnea, occurs when the airway becomes blocked, cutting the flow of oxygen off to the vital organs.
 This happens when the soft tissues in the mouth relax and collapse towards the back of the throat.
-This involuntary movement of the soft tissues in the oral cavity barricade the airway making it difficult to breathe properly during sleep.
+The involuntary movement of the soft tissues in the oral cavity barricades the airway making it difficult to breathe properly during sleep.